bitrise-io/devcenter/_articles/en/reviews/codesigndoc-update-draft.md

 * Xamarin projects.
 * Xcode projects.
-* Xcode projects with UITest targets.

-{% include message_box.html type="important" title="Valid UITest target" content="If you want to run UITests on Bitrise, you need a scheme that has **a valid UITest target** that is enabled.
+{% include message_box.html type="important" title="Valid UITest target" content="If your Xcode project has UITest targets, you can use codesigndoc to export the necessary files.
+To do so, you need a scheme that has **a valid UITest target** that is enabled.

 ![](/img/uitest-target.png)